 – William Stafford

 This blog was a long time coming.
 I wish I had known I could track my journeys online when I originally left to study abroad in Northern Ireland back in January 2005.
-I can only account for my travels during that time if I piece together emails to friends and family, entries in the diary I kept for those six months abroad, pictures upon pictures, and even handwritten postcards and letters I sent people back at home.
+I can only account for my travels during that time if I piece together emails to friends and family, diary entries, pictures upon pictures, and even handwritten postcards and letters I sent people back at home.

 I really didn’t want was to create ‘just another travel blog.’

 And so I write on the off-chance that the experiences had by everyone else will not be the same for me.
 That my accounts will lend an additional accurate, authentic voice that contributes meaningfully to the bigger story.
 And that maybe, occasionally, those accounts will be inspiring.

-Travelers will never stop recording their experiences and people will never stop consuming those materials.
-There will always be just one more book, just one more story, just one more blog.
+Travelers will never stop recording their experiences and people will never stop consuming those armchair adventures.
+There will always be one more book, one more story, and one more blog.

 This is just another travel blog.
 It’s just one more outlook on the world.
 And it’s mine.